-5. Experimental Results
+Experimental Results

-To validate our approach we performed experiments with a Pioneer 2DX mobile robot, with an on-board computer, a laser rangefinder and a PTZ Sony camera.
-While we experimented with a mobile robot and not a humanoid, our approach is independent of the platform as it provides cognitive capabilities that are necessary for and that translate directly to a humanoid robot.
+To validate our approach we performed experiments with a Pioneer 2DX mobile robot, with an onboard computer, a laser rangefinder and a PTZ Sony camera.
+While we experimented with a mobile robot and not a humanoid, our approach is independent on the platform as it provides cognitive capabilities that are necessary for and that translate directly to a humanoid robot.
 The experiments consisted of two stages: the activity modeling phase and the intent recognition phase.
-The frame rate of the system in both phases is about 15 frames per second.
+The frame rate of the system in both activity modeling and intent recognition phases is about 15 frames per second.